timwillemse80-blip/Filament-Manager-2.1/README.md

 create policy "Everyone can send feedback" on public.feedback for insert with check (true);
 drop policy if exists "Admins can view feedback" on public.feedback;
 create policy "Admins can view feedback" on public.feedback for select using (true);
+drop policy if exists "Admins can update feedback" on public.feedback;
+create policy "Admins can update feedback" on public.feedback for update using (true);
+drop policy if exists "Admins can delete feedback" on public.feedback;
+create policy "Admins can delete feedback" on public.feedback for delete using (true);

 create table if not exists public.deletion_requests ( id uuid default gen_random_uuid() primary key,